Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Arc 2 - The City of Change.md

 		- "please roll an arcana check"
 	- Maybe "Rubae/Lady of River's Red" will appear again, and like tell them tsomething that might goad the party into going to the City of Change and subsequently being tricked by Marilyne.
 		- In reality, this is Marilyne who appears to them while she's away.
-		- [[Fredrick]]  will be standing normally and mumbling something in a certaing singsongy melody.
+		- Fredrick  will be standing normally and mumbling something in a certaing singsongy melody.
 			- This melody will represent the concepts in general, and when I make OST for my campaign, this melody will represent all of the concepts.
 			- "The songs are changing, ideas distorting" in a repetitive rhythm.
-			- This is spoken in [[Truecommon]], but only the party can understand it.
+			- This is spoken in Truecommon, but only the party can understand it.
 Rubae cannot
 				- This means that by extension, Marilyne cannot understand it.
-She has not been in the temple, nor has she read the [[magic item)](The Book of Life (magic item|The Book of Life (magic item)]].md) in Janib'Rankhra, and has not received a key from the temple.
+She has not been in the temple, nor has she read the Book of Life in Janib'Rankhra, and has not received a key from the temple.
 	- that guy will just be standing there, whatever direction they go.
 		- IF they decide to kill him or shoot him on sight, he'll instantly die, but his corpse will start talking
 	- After the (hopefully) offputting interaction with him, they will feel a presence